 Preston Hall, Mendocino

-Alex and Andrew have been performing a number of concerts together for the past seven years in a program equally divided between duos and solos.
+Alex and Andrew have been performing a number of concerts together for the past several years in a program equally divided between duos and solos.
 Blending the sounds of steel and nylon strings, their repertoire consists of original compositions and arrangements that cross many genres—from classical, to folk, to pop and even improvisational jazz.
-Original, contemporary compositions for two guitars stand side by side with arrangements of Mick Jagger’s Paint it Black and the folk classic Shady Grove.

-The duo has been performing together at the Mendocino Music Festival every year since 2016 when Los Angeles-based Andrew York joined Alex in teaching at the Mendocino Guitar Workshop.
-A highlight of each concert is a guitar ensemble performance of an original composition composed expressly for the workshop by Alex—sometimes featuring Andrew and Alex in the ensemble as well.
+The duo has performed together at the Mendocino Music Festival every year since 2016 when Los Angeles-based Andrew York joined Alex in teaching at the Mendocino Guitar Workshop.
+A highlight of each concert is a guitar ensemble performance composed expressly for the workshop—in 2019, they premiered Durbin Watson, Alex’s composition for guitar orchestra.
 Check out the video to get an idea what to expect.
 Always something fresh off the page at this concert!